masak/workshop/end-weight.md

 > see men, women and children acting the fool.

-But this trick fills absolutely no function in a program, where the whole purpose is to inform the reader about what's going on.
+But this trick fills absolutely no function in a program, where the whole purpose is to communicate intent, to inform the reader about what's going on.
 Sure, it may be less literary and more boring, but it's also easier to read.

 Don't save the best till last.
 Think about what's the most important part of a statement, and try to shift it to the front, so that the reader sees it first.